genesis-community/cf-genesis-kit/MANUAL.md

   - `default_stack` - `cflinuxfs3` is the only stack supported.

-  - `availability_zones` - These are now locked to whatever upstream `cf-deployment` specifies.

   - `uaa_lockout_failure_count` - It was: *Number of failed UAA login attempts before lockout.*

   - `uaa_lockout_window` - It was: *How much time (in seconds) in which `uaa_lockout_failure_count` must occur in order for account to be locked.
 Defaults to `1200`.*